Workshops & Services

 Healing Our Nations can customize any of the above workshops to fit specific group needs.
 Some examples of workshops we have been invited to do include: Aboriginal Women & Self Esteem , Aboriginal Men & HIV, Harm Reduction, HIV and/or Hepatitis C in the Workplace and many more.

 Booking workshops with Healing Our Nations is easy.
 Use our online booking system or contact us at firstname.lastname@example.org or calling at 1-902-492-4255.
 Our staff will more than willing to determine what program and what workshop is best for you or your group.

 Would you like additional information about workshops, APHA, or HIV/AIDS?

-Please click here to fill out a request form and we will contact you shortly.
+Please click to go to our workshop request form and we will contact you shortly.